ryan597/ProgrammingPrinciplesPracticeCpp/README.md

 Each folder in the repository contains three different type of C++ files.
 Those labeled as `example` are the sample codes used in the book (with possibly some minor modifications or comments where I saw fit).
 Files with the prefix `drill` are the suggested drills.
 As Bjarne suggests, you have not read the book unless you have done all the included drills and some of the exercises.
 Lastly the files with `exercise` in the name are the problems to solve at the end of each chapter.

 Each file is also numbered successively restarting at 1 with each chapter, and given a name indicative of the task the program is doing or the concept it is teaching.
+The exercises are not numbered corresponding to the exercise in that chapter!
+I have skipped some where I deemed them too similar to others.

 ---